October 15th, 2018

 Wrenhouse Shapes & Sizes

 Wrenhouses are sometimes built as a side-mounted birdhouse, and come in sizes and shapes that vary slightly from one to another.
 However,hanging wren houses usually feature a traditional shape which makes them stand out more as a recognizable birdhouse style.
 You've probably noticed them before hanging in someone's front porch or backyard.
 It's usually a plain square or diamond shape structure with an overall small and conservative shape.
 The front wall is often painted with cute and colorful graphics using bright background colors.
 The roof is a right-angle shape with a roof ridge that points up, and eye-hooks that enable it to hang from a rope or chain as the preferred way of mounting.

-It's difficult to entice a mother bird to build her nest inside a hanging structure.
+It's difficult to entice a mother bird to build her nest inside of a hanging structure.
 Birds have the ability to sense safety and effectiveness of any structure, and if their instincs tell them something isn't right, they'll move on.
 However, there are a few species that have no problem with a birdhouse that is suspended in air, and one species of bird in particular is a house wren.
 In fact, these types of birds will sometimes nest in very unassuming places, for example, empty bottles, old radiators, milk cartons, and yes,. a hanging wrenhouse.